ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Running on the Cortex-A57-A53 Base FVP with reset to BL1 entrypoint

-Please read "Notes regarding Base FVP configuration options" section above for information about some of the options to run the software.

 The following `FVP_Base_Cortex-A57x4-A53x4` model parameters should be used to boot Linux with 8 CPUs using the ARM Trusted Firmware.